-Restoration Project 96145 Annual Report
+Restoration Project 97145 Annual Report

 Study History: This study was initiated under Restoration Project 96145.
-This is the first annual report for this multi-year project.
-Continued support for this project is supported by Restoration project 97145.
+This is the second annual report for this multi-year project.
+Continued support for this project is being requested under Restoration project 98145.

 Abstract: Dolly Varden and coastal cutthroat trout samples were collected in Prince William Sound.
 Initial genetic screening of cutthroat trout and Dolly Varden was initiated.
 Life History analysis of otoliths was initiated.
 Contract agreements with cooperating agencies were reached.